daverona/docker-cromwell/README.md

 ### Local Backend with Docker

-Since cromwell runs in a Docker container on your host, your host is surely able to run a workflow which uses Docker image.
+Since cromwell runs in a Docker container on your host, your host is surely able to run workflows using Docker images.

 Make sure your `app.conf` contains the following in `Local` section: